neam/dokku-host-provisioning/README.md

 ## Setting the default vhost

-Push an app to your dokku host with a name like "00-default".
+Currently when you visit a vhost on the dokku domain that does not exist, a seemingly random dokku app deployment is served to the user.
+To prevent confusion, push an app to your dokku host with a name like "00-default".
 As long as it lists first in `ls /home/dokku/*/nginx.conf | head`, it will be used as the default nginx vhost.

 Example: